-I am an associate professor in the Harvard Physics Department.
+I am a professor in the Harvard Physics Department.

 I use custom built scanning probes (STM, SP-STM, MFM) to study a wide